On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the French government through the France 2030 investment plan managed by the National Research Agency (ANR), as part of the Initiative of Excellence Université Côte d’Azur under reference number ANR-15-IDEX-01.
+This work was supported by the French government through the France 2030 investment plan managed by the National Research Agency (ANR), as part of the Initiative of Excellence Université Côte d’Azur under reference number ANR-15-IDEX-01, and by ANR under reference number ANR-22-CPJ2-0054-01.

 \appendices